graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 * `-V`, `--version`
   output the version number
 * `--plugins <string>`
-  a list of postgraphile plugins (not Graphile-Build plugins) to load, MUST be the first option
+  a list of PostGraphile server plugins (not Graphile Engine schema plugins) to load; if present, must be the _first_ option
 * `-c`, `--connection <string>`
-  the PostgreSQL database name or connection string (if omitted, inferred from environmental variables).
+  the PostgreSQL database name or connection string.
+If omitted, inferred from environmental variables (see https://www.postgresql.org/docs/current/static/libpq-envars.html).
 Examples: 'db', 'postgres:///db', 'postgres://user:password@domain:port/db?ssl=1'
 * `-s`, `--schema <string>`
   a Postgres schema to be introspected.
 Use commas to define multiple schemas
 * `-w`, `--watch`